-Choosing the best Garmin Instinct smartwatch for your needs
+Which Garmin Instinct should you buy: Regular, Solar, Tactical, or Esports?

 Garmin Instinct Solar

 As the name suggests, the Garmin Instinct Solar takes things up a notch with solar charging technology.
-If you're familiar with the Garmin fēnix models, you're probably familiar with the concept of solar charging on your smartwatch.
+If you're at all familiar with the Garmin fēnix models, you're probably familiar with the concept of solar charging on your smartwatch.
 While models like the Garmin fēnix 6 and fēnix 5 may share a lot of features, it's the optional solar charging on the 6 models that sets them apart.
-The Garmin Instinct Solar models are quite similar to the regular models, but there are some key differences to be aware of.
-Keep in mind that you can also buy a solar version of the Garmin Instinct Tactical Edition.
+You'll find this concept also applies to the Garmin Instinct lineup.

+There's a solar version of the Garmin Instinct Tactical model as well.
+The Solar models are also available in a Camo edition and Surf edition.
+The only unique thing about the Camo edition is its camouflage design.
+However, the Surf edition offers surf features, like tide data, that helps you track ocean conditions to catch the perfect wave.
+You can also record your surfs, including the number of waves surfed, maximum speed reached, and distance traveled.
+Both the Camo and Surf edition offer solar charging.

-It goes without saying that the main difference is the solar power charging capabilities.
+On that note, the major difference between the standard models and the solar models is the solar power charging capabilities.
 The standard smartwatch mode is already impressive, which offers up to 24 days of battery life.
 That number more than doubles to 54 days when you add solar charging to the mix.
-Keep in mind that figure is based on the assumption that you'll be wearing the watch all day with at least 3 hours spent outdoors in 50,000 lux conditions.
-There are now multiple battery modes, including Expedition GPS mode, that can last for 68 days with solar charging.
+Remember that these solar charging figures are based on the assumption that you'll be wearing the watch all day with at least 3 hours spent outdoors in 50,000 lux conditions.
+You have other battery modes, including Expedition GPS mode that can last for 68 days with solar charging.

 With all these new battery modes, it makes sense that you'll also have a convenient power manager available to use.
 This tells you how certain settings and sensors impact your watch's battery life.
 You can also make easy changes at a moment's notice to help extend battery life when you're on the go.
+Unfortunately, you won't find the power manager feature of the other Garmin Instinct models.

 You'll notice a theme with the design.
 The Garmin Instinct Solar also offers military-grade durability and 10 ATM water resistance.
 It comes in a 45mm case with 22mm interchangeable bands.
-The chemically strengthened lens is made of Power Glass, so you can count on it to last.
+The chemically strengthened lens is made of Power Glass so that you can count on it to last.
 It comes in a handful of bold colors.
 In addition to Graphite, you also get Orchid, Tidal Blue, Sunburst, and Flame Red.

 The best Instinct for endurance